 The detained crew — ages 45, 54 and 63 — are all Colombians and claimed to have been "forced by a drug trafficking organization" to take the sub to Central America, the navy said in a statement.

 In three decades, the Colombian navy has seized 228 such drug-laden semi-submersibles, which are never fully underwater but used by traffickers to elude detection by coast guard and other authorities.
 Some were bound for the United States, while others were intercepted in the Atlantic, headed for Europe.

 Officials said Friday that this was the fourth such vessel interercepted this year.

-In March, officials seized a narco sub carrying two dead bodies and a huge haul of drugs in the Pacific Ocean off the coast of Colombia.
-About a week later, a semi-submersible vessel carrying nearly 1,000 packages of cocaine was intercepted in the same region.
+In March, officials seized aand a huge haul of drugs in the Pacific Ocean off the coast of Colombia.
+About a week later, a semi-submersible vessel carrying nearly 1,000 packages of cocaine was in the same region.